hidecode221b/EPICS/README.md

 ## IOC device manual and script

+The following devices are ppotential candidates for IOCs in the EPICS monitoring system.
+The detailed resources are listed below.

 ### AML PCG1 Vacuum Ion Gauge
 The ion gauge is used in the analysis chamber of the PES station.
 The connection is established, but the string does not match in sometimes.